smithgeoffrey/go-coop/docs/OO.md

 ### Interfaces

-Unlike methods, interfaces hadn't clicked with me much.
+Unlike methods, interfaces hadn't clicked with me as well.
 So I wanted here to dive deeper.
 Maybe just using them will help.
-Here's a list of breadcrumbs I looked at, trying to get it:
+Here's a list of breadcrumbs I looked at, trying better to get it:

 - @icza's answer in https://stackoverflow.com/questions/39092925/why-are-interfaces-needed-in-golang
 - https://npf.io/2014/05/intro-to-go-interfaces/